Bishop Schuckardt - Were His Holy Orders Valid?

 The Sacraments administered in the Catholic Church enjoy the presumption of validity, i.e., the sacraments received in the Catholic Church are presumed to be valid unless proven otherwise.
 This doctrine of the Church is easily understandable when one considers the facts regarding them, i.e., the required training of all Catholic ministers, the Church’s constant and vigilant oversight over her Sacraments, the Divine protection which the Catholic Church alone enjoys, etc.

 But when dealing with non-Catholic churches, one or more (usually all) of these safeguards is always absent, which is why one cannot presume validity of the Sacraments conferred by non-Catholic sects (There are over 43,000 different Christian sects worldwide.
 Presuming valid Sacraments in them all is of course preposterous).
 This is both self-evident and easily deducible by the practice of the Catholic Church herself when she makes those rare pronouncements regarding the validity of some Sacraments in certain non-Catholic sects.
 The Old Catholic Church is one of these rare exceptions in which some Catholic authorities have stated that this non-Catholic sect had valid Holy Orders.
-The problem here, as noted above, is that Francis Schuckardt did not receive his Holy Orders from the Old Catholic Church, so the validity of Orders stemming from the Old Catholic Church is moot.
+The problem here, as noted above, is that Francis Schuckardt did not receive his Holy Orders from the Old Catholic Church, so the validity of Orders stemming from the Old Catholic Church is a moot issue.

 TWO LINES OF EPISCOPAL LINEAGE